Person enters credit card information on laptop.

 Can you change your credit card ZIP code?

-Since your credit card ZIP code must match your billing address, you can’t change the former without changing the latter.
+Since your credit card ZIP code needs to match your billing address, you can’t change the ZIP code without changing the billing information.
 If you move or have a change of address, notify your credit card issuer, and provide them with your updated address.
-When the credit card company updates your information in their records, the ZIP code associated with your card changes too.
+When the credit card company updates your account information, the ZIP code associated with your card changes too.

 Is a credit card zip code printed on the card?

-No, ZIP codes aren’t printed on credit cards.
-Remember that your ZIP code acts as a security code, so while you should sign your credit card, avoid writing your ZIP code on your credit card.
-If your card is lost or stolen, a thief is less likely to have access to your personal information to make unauthorized or fraudulent purchases without your zip code.
+No, ZIP codes don’t appear on credit cards.
+Remember that your ZIP code acts as a security code, so avoid writing your ZIP code on your credit card.
+If a thief gets access to your card, they’re less likely to get your personal information to make unauthorized or fraudulent purchases without knowing your zip code.

 Where can you find your credit card ZIP code?